alejandro-ordonez/SolarSystemV2/README.md

 > files of the ESP32 and the files of couminication with the server.

 ### Hardware
+> It presents the files of the circuit of characterization of solar panels made in Proteus; as simulations, PCB models
+> and 3D models of the components used in the circuit.

 ### Matlab
+> In this session you will find the files made in Matlab for the mathematical calculation of the RC digital filter and
+> the obtaining of the PID variables for the solar panel characterization plant.

 ### Mockups
+> It presents the files of the visual part of the mobile application.

 ### SolarApp
+> In this section you will find the files of the mobile application, made in Visual Studio.